flatironinstitute/sciware/17_FICluster/main.md

 - `module list` to see what you've loaded
 - `module purge` to unload all modules (except slurm, blas)
 - `module key WORD` to search all modules
-- `module spider NAME` to see how to find module
+- `module spider MODULE` to see how to load a module
-- `module whatis NAME` to see a description
+- `module whatis MODULE` to see a description
-- `module show NAME` to see exactly what a module does (probably sets PATH)
+- `module show MODULE` to see exactly what a module does

 ## Python packages